-SPECIFICATION C3.15 PENETRATION OF WALLS, FLOORS AND CEILINGS BY SERVICES
+PENETRATION OF WALLS, FLOORS AND CEILINGS BY SERVICES

 Specification C3.15 sets out details of permissable service penetrations through walls, floors and ceilings, and was developed using building practices that are in general use.
-The Specification permits the use of metal pipes and conduits (but not flue pipes) which do not satisfy the insulation criteria of AS 1530.4, provided certain criteria are met.
+The Specification permits the use of metal pipe systems and conduits (but not flue pipes) which do not satisfy the insulation criteria of AS 1530.4, provided certain criteria are met.